-I am an enrolled member of the Oneida Nation in Wisconsin.
+I am an enrolled member of the Oneida Nation in Wisconsin and a descendent of the Leech Lake Band of Ojibwe.
 My mother taught me how to bead on a loom at the age of five.
 She taught me to include an intentional flaw in my beadwork to symbolize that we are all human beings and we all make mistakes.
 All my work includes an intentional flaw.
 I eventually taught myself the appliqué style of beading.

 My oldest daughter encouraged me to enter my first art show in 2007.
 It was the Spiritual Art Show in Minneapolis.
 I received the Honorable Mention Award.
 I have since been honored with other awards.
 My work is collected as often by lovers of contemporary art as by those specializing in Authentic Native American Art.

 I was honored with the 2012 Minnie Jackson Lifetime Achievement Award by the Ziibiwing Center of Anishinabe Culture and Lifeways for demonstrating a lifetime of traditional art perpetuation.
 I have continually practiced traditional beadwork for over 50 years.
 I have also transformed my work into a more contemporary style.

 Minnie Jackson (1911-2011) is a renowned basket maker from the Saginaw Chippewa Indian Tribe of Michigan.
 Known for her strawberry baskets, she made baskets all her life, taught the traditions to community members, and is remembered as a role model of cultural wisdom.
 The Ziibiwing Center is owned and operated by the Saginaw Chippewa Indian Tribe of Michigan, Mount Pleasant, MI.

 I was honored with the 2012 Oneida Fellowship Recipient made possible by Oneida Nation Arts Program (ONAP) & Wisconsin Arts Board (WAB); Oneida Nation.